BluAS, shuffle your albums with BluOS

 For a license, custom version, special requests or questions, please send an email to info@phdsoftware.nl.

-Example of BluAS app, play album Example of BluAS app, create index Example of BluAS app, select another artist Example of BluAS app, settings
+Example of BluAS app, create index Example of BluAS app, play album Example of BluAS app, show track list Example of BluAS app, select another artist

 PhD Software - © 2026